-This refers to the premium paid by government pursuant to Article 27 of the National Health Insurance Act.
+This refers to the premium paid by various levels of government pursuant to Article 27 of the National Health Insurance Act.

-• Non-statutory Subsidies (Government subsidies to specific targets)
+Non-statutory Subsidies (Government subsidies to specific targets)

 This refers to the separately-budgeted government subsidies for premium payments which were originally payable by the insured or the group insurance applicants pursuant to the National Health Insurance Act.